yuanzhi-zhu/yuanzhi-zhu.github.io/pages/about.md

 B.S. exchange in Electrical and Computer Engineering, Technical University of Munich (Oct 2019 - Mar 2020)

-M.S in Information Technology and Electrical Engineering, Swiss Federal Institute of Technology in Zürich (ETH) (Sep 2020 -)
+M.S in Information Technology and Electrical Engineering, Swiss Federal Institute of Technology in Zürich (ETHz) (Sep 2020 -)

 ## Contact